Legal & privacy information for The Green Rooms. Counselling, Psychotherapy and Coaching in Glasgow and Newton Mearns.

 You have the right of access to your records.
 The request must be made in writing.
 The data will be provided within one month free of charge.
 If you believe there are any inaccuracies, you can request that these are corrected, with agreement from your Counsellor/Psycotherapist/Coach.
 If there is a disagreement regarding what is accurate, both versions should be recorded.

-Terms and Conditions – updated 10th January 2016
+Terms and Conditions – most recent update 10th January 2016

 Ownership of website content

 All right, title and interest in this website and all of its content, including software or HTML code, scripts, text, artwork, photographs, images, designs, video, audio and written and other materials that appear as part of this website, and all related intellectual rights (including copyright, trade marks, and rights in designs) within this website are owned by The Green Rooms.
 All content is provided only for your personal and non-commercial use.
 This means that you may not, and may not permit or help another person, to copy, publish, transmit, distribute, sell, license or otherwise exploit this website or any of its content, whether in its original format or in any modified version.
 (You are, however, entitled and encouraged to share the content for personal use.)

 The Green Rooms retains all rights in and to our trade marks, including trade names, logos and brand names.